BrynM/hoard/README.md

 * multiple discreet cache stores
 * handy alias for getting a specific cache store to act upon
 * functionality to act upon all stores at once
+* per store data can be javascript objects (referenced), JSON envoded, or LZW compressed JSON
 * 5.64 kb minified (5766 bytes)
 * 12.91 kb unminified (13218 bytes)